ontio/ontology-python-compiler/README.md

 - Compiles a subset of the Python language to the `.avm` format for use in the [Ontology](https://github.com/ontio/ontology)
 - Works for Python 3.6+

+#### What new compare to the old compiler neo-boa

+- based abstract syntax tree.
+- free line coding.  compare to one line only with one statement restriction.
+- global var assigned.
+- cascade compare.
+- cascade assignment
+- map in map.
+- free string slice.
+- list comprehension.
+- dict comprehension.
+- conditional operation.
-- supports dictionaries
+- assert support.
+- more syntax check.
+- add lib api to support list remove. element in.
+- more accuracy debug message dump.

 #### What will it do

-- Compile a larger subset of the Python language
+- Compile a larger subset of the Python language.
+- more syntax check.
+- optimize instr stream.

 #### Get Help or give help